danielbarter/personal_website_code_old/CV.md

 - email: <danielbarter@gmail.com>
 - citizenship: Australia

-I have a PhD in mathematics and want to be a software engineer.
-I want to spend my time working on hard problems with a team that values creativity and ingenuity.

 ## Education
 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney, 2008-2011.